Sole Proprietorship Business Registration in the UAE [A Guide]

 The Department of Economic Development (DED) is the government body responsible for registering and issuing trade licenses to new businesses in the UAE.
 The process for registering your sole proprietorship in the UAE is quite straightforward.
 However, depending on your business activity, there may be additional requirements or steps to follow to complete the registration process.

 You must get this approval from the DED, which is the licensing authority in the UAE.
-This approval is an acknowledgement that the UAE Government has no objection with you starting your business in the UAE.
+This approval is an acknowledgement that the UAE Government has no objection with you starting your business.

 You must submit 3 trade name options.
 Of the options submitted, you must receive approval for at least one of the names.

 Prepare and sign the agreement.
-You and the Local Service Agent must be present at the time of signing.
+Moreover, you and the local service agent must be present at the time of signing.

 To form a mainland company, it is mandatory to have a physical office.
 Once you have arranged for your office space, you must submit the tenancy contract as well as the Ejari* for the office.

 *Ejari is the regulatory system for the rental market in Dubai.
-It is governed by the Real Estate Regulatory Agency (Rera).
-It was introduced to ensure transparency and fairness between the landlords and tenants in Dubai.
+It is governed by the Real Estate Regulatory Agency (RERA).
+However, it was introduced to ensure transparency and fairness between the landlords and tenants in Dubai.

 Some business activities are required to submit additional approvals from specific government or non-government agencies.
 DED will communicate these requirements to you.
-Only after you have submitted the relevant approvals can you move on to the final step in the registration process.
+In addition, after you have submitted the relevant approvals can you move on to the final step in the registration process.

 Once you complete all the above steps, you will receive a payment voucher.
 Make the payment and collect the trade license for your sole establishment.